Islamism and Islamist Terrorism

 Banned in Germany, The True Religion (Die Wahre Religion or DWR) is a political Islamist Salafi group that advocates for violent jihad.
 Founded by Ibrahim Abou Nagie, the group is comprised of a network of German Salafist preachers, who initiated the “Lies!
 Read!” initiative in 2011, in which the Salafists set up booths and handed out Qurans in Muslim-majority areas in Germany, Switzerland, and Austria.
 Nagie wrote on his website that he discusses the “one true religion” with those who stop by his booth, according to a 2013 intelligence report, and is believed to command a sizable following.
 The German government banned DWR in November 2016 after authorities found that 140 of the group’s supporters had gone to fight with ISIS in Syria and Iraq.
 Currently, members occasionally conduct “street dawa” to proselytize, but the group has turned to less public-facing activities.
 Thus, the BfV believes that current radicalization efforts take place online and in small circles—less so in mosques and national Salafist organizations.
 (Sources: Bundesamt für Verfassungsschutz, Deutsche Welle, Gatestone Institute, New York Times, Niedersächsisches Ministerium für Inneres und Sport, Spiegel Online, Bundesamt für Verfassungsschutz)

-The BfV estimates that there are likely 28,020 followers of Islamism or Islamist terrorism in Germany.
-As of December 2019, the BfV has identified 679 individuals as “islamistische Gefährder,” who authorities believe are motivated and capable of carrying out a terrorist attack.
+Since the collapse of ISIS’s physical caliphate in the Middle East, the BfV estimates the number of followers of Islamism or Islamist terrorism in Germany shrunk by 1.5 percent to 28,290 people in 2021.
+In 2020, German authorities linked 409 crimes to “religious ideology.
+Of those, more than 90 percent were linked to Islamism.
+As of December 2019, the BfV had identified 679 individuals as “islamistische Gefährder,” who authorities believe are motivated and capable of carrying out a terrorist attack.
 Terror attacks and plots in Germany declined overall in 2019, which authorities attributed to increased vigilance in the wake of the 2016 Berlin Christmas market attack.
 However, the threat of Islamist terrorism remained high due to continued targeting of Germany in jihadist propaganda and as evidenced by thwarted terror plots, including lone wolf attacks.
-(Sources: Bundesamt für Verfassungsschutz, Tagesschau, Deutsche Welle)
+(Sources: Deutsche Welle, Bundesamt für Verfassungsschutz, Tagesschau, Deutsche Welle)

 In 2016, Germany experienced five terrorist attacks, all of which had ties to ISIS.
 The December 19 attack at the Christmas market in Berlin was the most notorious, where perpetrator Anis Amri plowed a truck into a crowd of people, killing 12 and injuring 48 others.
 In July 2016, a Syrian refugee carried out a suicide attack near a music festival in Ansbach that injured 12 people.
 A few days prior, an Afghan refugee armed with an ax went on a stabbing rampage on a train traveling through southern Germany.
 On April 16, 2016, German nationals, with ties to Islamist extremists, detonated a bomb at a Sikh Temple in Essen, North Rhine-Westphalia, wounding three people.
 Earlier in the year in February, a 15-year-old German-Moroccan girl identified as Safia S. stabbed a police officer in Hanover.
 (Sources: Bundesamt für Verfassungsschutz, Deutsche Welle, U.S. Department of State, Reuters, New York Times)